-- "Approved Airline" means a person or company approved to operate one or more aircraft out of the Bailiwick, part of whose business is to import goods carried as freight. - "Approved Clearance Agent" means a person or company appointed by an importer and approved by Customs to make Customs Export Declarations on their behalf.
-Such Clearance Agents must retain satisfactory evidence proving that they are properly authorised to act on behalf of given exporters. - "Appointed Handling Agent" means a person or company appointed by a Shipping Line, Airline or Groupage Operator to make Manifest Report on their behalf.
-Such Appointed Handling Agents will normally be required to have Approved Premises for holding goods pending exportation.
-Customs must be advised of all such appointments.
+"Approved Clearance Agent" means a person or company appointed by an importer and approved by Customs to make Customs Import Declarations on their behalf.
+Such Clearance Agents must retain satisfactory evidence proving that they are properly authorised to act on behalf of given importers.

+"Appointed Handling Agent" means a person or company appointed by a Shipping Line, Airline or Groupage Operator to make Manifest Report on their behalf.
+Such Appointed Handling Agents will normally be required to have Approved Premises for securing detained goods; Customs must be advised of all such appointments.

-Approved Premises Operator" means an operator authorised to hold at specified premises, goods under Customs control pending export.
+"Approved Premises Operator" means an operator authorised to receive into or hold at specified premises, detained goods or goods otherwise under customs control.

-- "Approved Premises" means premises approved by Customs under the rules of Directive No.5 - "Approved Shipping Line" means a person or company approved to operate one or more vessels out of the Bailiwick, part of whose business is to export goods carried as freight. - "Approved Trader" is a generic term which means a person or company approved by Customs to take possession of imported goods, including, in some cases, excise goods, in accordance with arrangements made with Customs. - "Approved Trader Number" is the unique number which identifies individual Approved Traders. - "CAESAR" means Customs and Excise System for Administration of Revenue; that is to say the Customs goods control and revenue collection IT system as updated for GST purposes. - "CLC" means Consignment Line Code, which enables Customs to trace any consignment through the commercial records of the individual business presenting Manifest Report. - "Customs" means the States of Jersey Customs and Immigration Service. - "Customs Officer" means an "officer" as defined by the Customs and Excise (Jersey) Law, 1999, that is "the Agent of the Impôts or any other officer of the Impôts". - "Customs Law" means the Customs and Excise (Jersey) Law, 1999 - "designated ports" means ports and airports specified in the Import and Export (Ports and Airport) (Jersey) Order 2000
+"Approved Premises" means premises approved by Customs under the rules of Directive No 5.

+"Approved Shipping Line" means a person or company approved to operate one or more vessels into the Bailiwick, part of whose business is to import/export goods carried as freight.

+"Approved Trader" is a generic term which means a person or company approved by Customs to take possession of imported goods, including, in some cases, excise goods, in accordance with arrangements made with Customs.

+"Approved Trader Number" is the unique number which identifies individual Approved Traders.

+"CAESAR" means Customs and Excise System for Administration of Revenue; that is to say the Customs goods control and revenue collection IT system as updated for GST purposes.

+"CLC" means Consignment Line Code; the unique identification number for each line of a Manifest Report.

+"Customs" means the Jersey Customs and Immigration Service.

+"Customs Officer" means an "officer" as defined by the Customs and Excise (Jersey) Law, 1999, that is "the Agent of the Impôts or any other officer of the Impôts".

+"customs duty" means duty due on goods imported into the Customs Union, from third countries.

+"Customs Law" means the Customs and Excise (Jersey) Law 1999.

+"designated ports" means ports and airports specified in the Import and Export (Ports and Airport) (Jersey) Order 2000.

-"duty" means any duty of Customs and Excise including GST
+"duty" means any duty of customs and excise including GST.

-"excise duty" has the same meaning as under the Customs and Excise (Jersey) Law 1999
+"excise duty" has the same meaning as under the Customs and Excise (Jersey) Law 1999.

-"excise goods" means goods liable to excise duty as specified at Schedule 1 Part 2 of the Customs and Excise (Jersey) Law 1999
+"excise goods" means goods liable to excise duty as specified at Schedule 1 Part 2 of the Customs and Excise (Jersey) Law 1999.